Glycogen Storage Disease Type 6

 Accepting New Patients

 I enjoy spending time with friends and family.
 Dr. Khurana is rated as an Advanced provider by MediFind in the treatment of Glycogen Storage Disease Type 6.
-His top areas of expertise are Non-Hodgkin Lymphoma, Acute Myeloid Leukemia (AML), Acute Myeloblastic Leukemia without Maturation, Bone Marrow Transplant, and Bone Marrow Aspiration.
+He is also highly rated in 8 other conditions, according to our data.
+His clinical expertise encompasses Non-Hodgkin Lymphoma, Acute Myeloid Leukemia (AML), Acute Myeloblastic Leukemia without Maturation, Bone Marrow Transplant, and Bone Marrow Aspiration.
+Dr. Khurana is board certified in American Board Of Internal Medicine/Medical Oncology, American Board Of Internal Medicine, and American Board Of Internal Medicine/Hematology.
+Dr. Khurana is currently accepting new patients.

 Learn about our expert tiers